 Los Angeles, CA 90015

 Please arrive 15 minutes early.
 We will have coffee and pastries waiting for you to start the day.

 Parking is available in nearby lots for $5-$7/day, cash only.
 We recommend the lots on Pico Blvd just East of Wall St. Drive up the ramp and an attendant will direct you to a space.
 Myrtle Ave has 10-hour, metered parking for $4/day and the meters accept credit cards.
 Street parking is free in most street spaces after 6pm and on Sundays, just be sure to check the signs.

 What to Wear

 Please wear comfortable clothing and close-toed shoes.
 Boots or sneakers are fine and long pants are preferable.
 Do not wear loose or baggy clothing and please tie back long hair.
 No dangly jewelry.
 Please note, this is a woodshop with no AC.
 You can expect to get sweaty and dusty.
 Woodworking is hard work!

 Gift certificates are available.
 If you would like to gift this class, purchase Woodworking Bucks for the total cost of the class.

 Refund and Transfer Policy

-There are no refunds, transfers, make-ups, or deferments for missed classes in multi-day workshops.
+There are no refunds, transfers, make-ups, or deferments for missed sessions in multi-day classes.